-Market Size: Models of growth where incentives to innovate depend on the market size have long been popular (e.g. Schmookler, 1966; Krugman, 1980; Acemoglu, 2008).
-Lower trade costs generate a larger market size over which to spread the fixed costs of investing in new technologies.
+A second class of models stresses the importance of trade in increasing market size that will generally foster innovation incentives (e.g. Schmookler, 1966; Krugman, 1980; Acemoglu, 2008).
+Lower trade costs generate a larger market size over which to spread the fixed costs of investing in new technologies11.
+We will investigate these effects by examining whether European firms' exports to China are associated with changes in innovation activity and show that this is not driving the imports effect we identify.

-Learning: Imports could enhance innovation by enabling domestic firms to access better overseas know-how (e.g. Coe and Helpman, 1995; Acharya and Keller, 2008).
-This may occur through the imports of intermediate inputs and supply networks (e.g. Goldberg, Khandelwal, Pavcnik and Topalova, 2008a, b).
-These mechanisms do not seem appropriate in the Chinese context however, as European firms are (currently) likely to be technological ahead.
+Finally, imports could enhance innovation by enabling domestic firms to access better overseas' knowledge (e.g. Coe and Helpman, 1995 or Acharya and Keller, 2008).
+This may occur through the imports of intermediate inputs and supply networks (e.g. Goldberg, Khandelwal, Pavcnik and Topalova, 2010a,b)12.
+These mechanisms do not seem appropriate in the Chinese context however, as European firms have (currently) a large technological lead over China13.